davegutz/myStateOfCharge/SOC_Photon/README.md

   Dr100;
     confirm T restored to 0.100s
     .
 37. Android running of data collection.
 The very best I could accompish is to run BLESerial App and save to file.
 You can use BLE transmit to change anything, echoed still on USB so flying a little blind.
 Best for changing 'v0' to 'v4' and vice-versa.
 The script 'DataOverModel.py' WILL RUN ON ANDROID using PyDroid and a bunch of stupid setup work.
 But live plots I couldn't get to work because USB support is buggy.
 The author of best tools usbserial4 said using Python 2 was best - forget that!
 Easiest to collect data using BLESerial and move to PC for analysis.
+Could use laptop PC to collect either BLE or USB and that should work really well.
+Plug laptop into truck cab inverter.

 ## Accuracy